CooperativeActivities/crac-core/README.md

 Json-data, either a success or a failure message when only invalid filter-names have been used.
 If that is the case, the configuration resets itself to the standard configuration.
-This configuration consists of: LikeLevelFilter, ImportancyLevelFilter, ProficiencyLevelFilter, UserRelationFilter.
+This configuration consists of: LikeLevelFilter, ImportancyLevelFilter, ProficiencyLevelFilter.

 -----------------------------------------------------------------
 **Returns a list of all active filters**